UEFBiomedicalInformaticsLab/BIODAI/MONOMER/readme.md

 it is too large for GitHub.
 All the results, including plots, are included in this repository, but can also be generated again by a user launching the Python programs.

+## Launching the programs

 The main Python programs get in input an INI file with the configuration of a test.
 All the INI file used to produce the paper results are in the directory work/setups.
 A configuration file starts with [MVMOO_SETUP].

 The most important parameters are the following.
-- dataset.
+- **dataset**.
 The name of the dataset to be used for internal-external cross-validation or as training for external validation.
 Valid options include "brca" (TCGA breast), "luad_lusc" (TCGA lung), "tcga_kir" (TCGA kidney with 4 classes), "tcga_kir3" (TCGA kidney with 3 classes), tcga_ov (TCGA ovary), "swedish" (SCAN-B), "cptac3_sub_uq4" (CPTAC-3), "kid_gse152938d" (GSE152938), and "ext_ov2" (GSE102073).